 My dad originally started prospecting using sluce boxes in the northern Sierras but moved to dry washers in the desert like Bickel in later years after being caught in the Washoe Zephyr one to many times.
 The modified, more efficient, drywasher mentioned above that Bickel used to retrieve 97 percent of the fine gold was actually an inovation originally concocted by my father.
 Matter of fact, my older brother had one of the modified drywashers my dad built for years.
 Several years after the man who married my mother's sister committed suicide she tried to raise two kids and remain in her home.
 After years of struggle she eventually lost everything because of back taxes.
 A lien was put against her property and what was left behind was put up for auction.
 Unknown to any of us, over the years, my father had stored some of his things at her place, of which one was one of the drywashers he built.
 The drywasher ended up in a local antique shop where my brother ran across it and bought it.
 The first time I saw it I recognized it as being just like the one Bickel used.

 After my discharge from the Military it was not unusual for me to visit what my Mentor called his High Mountain Zendo some distance north and into the mountains from Bickel's compound.
-Two or three times in the mid to late 60s either on the way to or returning from the Zendo, as described in The Letter, I stopped by Bickel's to pay my respects and update him on my dad who was in pretty bad shape, and eventually died within a few years after being caught in a fire while on the job.
+Two or three times in the late 60s and especially so the early 70s, either on the way to or returning from the Zendo, as described in The Letter, I stopped by Bickel's to pay my respects and update him on my dad who was in pretty bad shape, and eventually died within a few years after being caught in a fire while on the job.
 I was always invited to stay a night or so and on one or two occasions I did.
 During one of those one or two night stays I was introduced to a man by the name of Alex Apostolides who, at the time just happened to be doing archaeological surveys and field work under the aegis of UCLA.
 After talking Mayan Ruins for short period of time, in a small talk BS sort of way I dredged up the only other piece of information I thought might be of interest, mentioning I knew a man by the name of Carlos Castaneda who was a student in the department at UCLA at one time and had been, I was told, doing field work in Arizona and New Mexico.
 Surprisingly enough, Apostolides knew Castaneda.
 He told me Castaneda was now a graduate student working on his PhD and, although Apostolides was NOT totally familiar with the content of what Castaneda was writing, that he would soon have a book published --- the FIRST I heard of Castaneda being in the process of doing so since hearing about in a roundabout way of an uncompleted nonfiction manuscript Castaneda attempted to write he called "Dial Operator."
 I told him the last time I saw Castaneda was several years before in a Greyhound bus station in Nogales, Arizona.
 Of course that bus station encounter, unknown to me at the time and what continued to be so even up to the time I met Apostolides --- and seemingly unimportant to Apostolides as well --- turned out to be Castaneda's infamous Nogales Bus Station Meeting where he claimed to have met the mainstay in all his books, Don Juan Matus.

 In the above text I write that being left at Bickel's camp by my father was actually my second visit.
 The first visit came about because as a very young boy I had, again, as mentioned above, inadvertently stumbled across the suicide of a revered family member.
 Hours later I was found wandering out in the middle of the desert all alone, dehydrated, mind-numb, and basically out-of-it, by an old, onetime Borax 20 Mule Team mule-skinner.
 He inturn took me to Bickel's place.